Pakistani police besiege Imran Khan's home as deadline for handing suspects over to him expires - ExBulletin

 Pakistani police besiege Imran Khan’s home as deadline for handing suspects over to him expires

-LAHORE, Pakistan (AP) Pakistani police maintained their siege around the home of Imran Khan as the 24-hour deadline given to the former prime minister to hand over suspects allegedly sheltered inside was about to end. expire Thursday.
+LAHORE, Pakistan (AP) Pakistani police maintained their siege around the home of Imran Khan as the 24-hour deadline given to the former prime minister to hand over suspects allegedly sheltered inside expired on Thursday.

-The siege and authorities’ demand for the suspects, wanted during violent protests over Khan’s recent detention, has angered the former prime minister’s many supporters and raised concerns about further clashes between them and forces of security.
+The siege and authorities’ demand for the suspects, wanted during violent protests over Khan’s recent detention, has angered the former prime minister’s many supporters and raised fears of further clashes between them and security forces.

-Last week Khan’s supporters attacked public property and military installations after he was dragged from a courtroom and arrested.
-At least 10 people have been killed in clashes with police across the country.
+Last week Khan’s supporters attacked public property and military installations after he was dragged from a courtroom and arrested in a corruption case.
+At least 10 people were killed in clashes with police across the country in the days that followed.
 The violence only subsided when Pakistan’s Supreme Court ordered Khan’s release.

 The popular opposition leader was released over the weekend and returned home to an upscale neighborhood in Lahore, Pakistan’s second city and capital of the Punjab region.
 Dozens of his followers are staying there with him, along with private guards.
-The police, who surrounded the residence on Wednesday, said they wanted the surrender of 40 suspects.
+Police surrounded the residence on Wednesday, saying they wanted 40 suspects released.

+Khan’s ultimatum ended at 2 p.m. local time, but there were no immediate signs of any unusual movement from the police.
+Khan’s party, Pakistan Tehreek-e-Insaf, has invited reporters to the house to witness any police raids.

+Hours after the ultimatum expired, Hassan Javed, a senior police official, told reporters that officers were waiting for a signal from the government to launch the raid.
+He said police captured at least eight suspects after they left Khan’s house and tried to escape through a nearby channel.

-Usually, between 200 and 300 Khan’s supporters, holding sticks, guard his residence around the clock, but most vanished overnight.
+Typically, between 200 and 300 Khan’s supporters, holding staves, guard his residence around the clock, but most vanished overnight.
 Police barricaded a key road leading to the house and asked residents to use an alternate route.

 Probably my last tweet before my next arrest, the 70-year-old popular opposition leader tweeted on Wednesday after the siege began.
 The police surrounded my house.